ljunggren/boozang-docs/README.md

 *Always consult the official XRay documentation for the latest updates and features: https://docs.getxray.app/display/XRAYCLOUD/Global+Settings%3A+API+Keys*

 The first thing you want to do is to add an API key to access Xray Restful API.
 To do this, you'll need to access XRay **Admin view**.
-You will be able to select "API keys" from the sidebar, and click "Create API Key" from the interface.
+You will be able to select "API keys" from the sidebar and click "Create API Key" from the interface.

 ![xray-add-api-key](images/xray-add-api-key.png)

 ### XRay: Defining scenarios

-XRay and Boozang both support regular Scenarios and Scenario Outlines, so there is a one-to-one mapping between these entitities.
-As a starting point, you will need at least one Cucumber sceanrio defined ion Xray.
-Below is an example of a data-driven sceanrio outline defined on the XRay side.
+XRay and Boozang both support regular Scenarios and Scenario Outlines, so there is a one-to-one mapping between these entities.
+As a starting point, you will need at least one Cucumber scenario defined ion Xray.
+Below is an example of a data-driven scenario outline defined on the XRay side.

 ![xray-define-scenarios](images/xray-define-scenarios.png)

 ### XRay: Linking scenarios to features

-s the link between Boozang and XRay is done on a feature level, any scenarios to be linked with Boozang will have to be part of a feature.
+The link between Boozang and XRay is done on a feature level, any scenarios to be linked with Boozang will have to be part of a feature.
 In XRay, this is done by linking issues together.
 Start by creating a feature in XRay

 1. Create - New Feature
 2. Link issues -> Is tested by... -> Select scenario to link